Square vs Lightspeed: What’s the Best POS?

 Purchase ordering | ✓ | ✓ |

 Lightspeed ranks No. 1 in our list of the best POS inventory systems.
-It’s the most powerful option on the market, with tools to handle over 10,000 SKUs, variants, bundles and kits, and more.
+It’s the most powerful option on the market, with tools for managing massive numbers of SKUs, viewing in-depth reports on your inventory’s performance, and more.
 It can track inventory by unit or volume—a great help when dealing with foodstuffs or selling by individual item or case.
 It also includes 40+ reports and custom reporting options so you can have a strong understanding of your stock and performance.

 Square’s inventory system works well for most small businesses.
 (Source: Square)